 The focus of this course is on the accumulation of data and the presentation of the data to management for use in decision-making.
 Costing elements and systems, and budgeting are related to the overall organizational planning and controlling objectives.
 Three lecture hours per week.
-Prerequisite: ACT 151 or permission of the department head.
+Prerequisite: ACT 151 with a grade of "C" or better or permission of the department head.
 Usually offered in the spring.